Grade Level: 5 (3-5)

 There were many types of energy resources that early humans used.
 Wood was the main source of many activities for humans, including heat, travel and shelter.
 Our ancestors also used the energy from the sun and wind to help them work, travel or even stay safe and warm.
 As humans continued to develop early technologies, they learned to use wind and water to help them grind grain for food.

 In the 1600s, coal became a more popular source of heat than wood and people continued to develop additional uses for coal.
 Next, the invention of steam engines increased the demand for coal in the world.
 Now, coal and oil are the primary resource used for electricity, which powers most everything we use in our homes.
-Three out of four power plants burn coal and oil, and almost all of our public transportation and cars are gas-powered.
+In the US, 63% of electricity is generated from fossil fuels, and most of our public transportation and cars are gas-powered.

 Both renewable and non-renewable energy resources are very important to our daily lives.
 Without even being aware of it, we use both of these types of resources everyday through many activities that we do (from taking a bath/shower in the morning to driving to school to cooking dinner to reading beside a lamp before bed).

 To take the concept of resources a step further, natural resources are things that are found in nature and can be either a renewable or a non-renewable resource.
 Following is a list of natural resources:

 - Plants – Plants recycle oxygen/carbon dioxide in our atmosphere.
 They can be renewable as long as they are replanted as they are used up.

 - Water – Water is a renewable resource as long as it is used wisely.
 A shower uses about 3 gallons of water a minute, a bath uses about 30 gallons of water, and each flush of the toilet sends about 3 gallons of water through the pipes.